AmanRomansyah/Control-Home-Light/README.md

 # Control Home Light
-fun project to control lights using local web and telegram with raspberry pi
+A fun project to control lights using a local web interface and a Telegram bot with a Raspberry Pi.